mkurzydlowski/ewp-specs-api-omobility-cnr/README.md

 A list of identifiers of Outgoing Mobility objects (no more than `<max-omobility-ids>` items).
 These are the Mobility objects which have been recently updated (or created) on the caller's side.
-Please note, that the sending institution SHOULD send this notification to you even when it is *you* who actually initiated the update (e.g. via the `update` endpoint of Outgoing Mobilities API).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server SHOULD process all of them.
 Server implementers provide their